A Walk With Grace

 Out stepped a small woman in cowboy boots, raincoat flapping, unbothered by the weather.
 She walked like someone who knew what it was to show up in a storm.

-Coming Soon: Waiting for Grace – A Novel by
+Coming Soon: A Walk with Grace - A Novel

 The story doesn't end here.